talmolab/stac-mjx/README.md

 ### `setup.py` script

-Inside a terminal in a new conda environment:
+Create a conda environment.
+Then, in a terminal, enter:

 ```
 pip install .